Ohio State Social Work II Internship

 The Social Work Intern Selection Committee adheres to the following selection process:

-The committee will review all completed applications submitted by the deadline date: TBD
+- The committee will review all completed applications submitted by the deadline date: February 11, 2024

 Send application to, or for further questions, contact: